-The effect module needs to be named effect.py and located in the root of the effect package.
+The effect module in an effect package needs to be named effect.py and reside in the root of the package.
 It can only contain a single effect class.
-The name of the class doesn't matter right now, but we are considering allowing multiple effects in the future, so giving it at least a descriptive name is a good idea.
+The name of the class doesn't matter right now, but we are considering allowing multiple effects in the future, so giving it at least a descriptive name of that it represents is a good idea.

-There are two important methods in an effect:

-- () - draw()
+There are two important methods in an effect: - init() - draw()

 The initializer is called before resources are loaded.
-This way the effects can register the resources they need.
+This is so the effects can register the what resources they need.
 The resource managers will return an empty object that will be populated when loading starts.

-The draw method is called by the configured EffectManager (see Effect Managers) ever frame, or at least every frame the manager decides the effect should be active.
+The draw method is called by the framework or from a your custom Effect Managers ever frame, or at least every frame the manager decides the effect should be active at least.